ACTRIS-CCRES/infra-hkd/README.md

 - ✅ Adding a contact point in the Django Admin interface creates a contact point in Grafana through signals.
 - ✅ Adding a parameter, an instrument, an instrument model or a station in the Django admin interface creates or updates all the dashboard in Grafana through signals.
+- ✅ Adding an alert in the Django admin interface creates or updates all the alerts in Grafana through signals.
 ## To do

 ### Django